neelsomani/badhabits-node/README.md

 # Bad Habits Tracking Node

-A Post-Fiat node for tracking and analyzing personal habits, built on the nodetools framework.
+A Post Fiat node for tracking and analyzing personal habits, built on the nodetools framework.
 The node provides encrypted, private analysis of habit data using AI to help users break bad habits.

 ## System Requirements